Type of Funding

 Interns will not be remunerated but will instead receive academic credit for their work upon successful completion of the internship or be sponsored by their university.
 Academic credit will be awarded at the end of the semester upon approval by the ICSID supervisor.
 Interns have to cover their own travelling expenses, and accommodation and living expenses in Washington, D.C.

-Applicants must be university students enrolled in a graduate program, who are enthusiastic and energetic and who can work effectively in a team-based environment..
-They have to provide written confirmation stating that they will either: (i) obtain academic credit for at least one term/semester in a course of study; or (ii) will be provided with a stipend by their university for the duration of the internship.
+Applicants must be university students enrolled in a graduate program.
+They have to provide written confirmation stating that they will either: (i) obtain academic credit for at least 1 term/semester in a course of study; or (ii) will be provided with a stipend by their university for the duration of the internship.

 They should have a demonstrated interest in investor-State dispute settlement and international investment law, and have to be rising 3L, LLM or PhD students.
 Fluency in English and preferably in at least 1 of the other 2 official languages of ICSID (French and Spanish) is required.
 They should have strong writing and legal drafting skills and possess the ability to conduct research on a range of issues in the fields of arbitration and investment law.